|

 was very quick – may be and hour and fifteen minutes, but the Czech Air

 food services was better than the meal we got from Delta.
-We had only
+We had

-finally in line to go to Beirut.
-So far, all of the planes had been a
+so we were finally in line to go to Beirut.
+So far, all of the

-mixed bag of Americans and various European looking folks, but this line
+planes had been a mixed bag of Americans and various European looking

-was definitely going to Beirut.
-I was a little anxious in the line at
+folks, but this line was definitely going to Beirut.
+I was a

-some English soccer hooligans on the line next to ours telling their
+taking over, until I overheard some English soccer hooligans on the line

-friends “wait man – don’t get in that line – it is going to Beirut.
-You
+next to ours telling their friends “wait man – don’t get in that line –

-don’t want to go to that shithole.”
-I know everyone in the line had
+it is going to Beirut.
+You don’t want to go to that shithole.”
+I

-heard the guy, but they all remained polite and quiet, as if they had
+know everyone in the line had heard the guy, but they all remained

-grown used to it, or as if they knew better.
-It struck me as rude, but
+polite and quiet, as if they had grown used to it, or as if they knew

-I guess I am more sensitive to those things these days (thank you
+better.
+It struck me as rude, but I guess I am more sensitive to

-Emory.)
-Regardless, I was ready for this.
+those things these days (thank you Emory.)
+Regardless, I was ready for

 The flight was fine,

 though I was introduced to what Ramsey called a “spoiled arab kid.”
-The

-time.
-She was not, however, the most entertaining aspect of this ride.
+thing all the time.
+She was not, however, the most entertaining

-I had been able to read consistently through most of the other flights,
+aspect of this ride.
+I had been able to read consistently through

-but there was too much people watching to be done on this leg.
-Ramsey
+most of the other flights, but there was too much people watching to be

-had “warned me” about the Lebanese on these flights, and as if on cue,
+done on this leg.
+Ramsey had “warned me” about the Lebanese on

-our passengers acted just as he had predicted.
-As soon as we were in the
+predicted.
+As soon as we were in the air and the fasten seat belt light

-air and the fasten seat belt light went off, everyone got up and started
+went off, everyone got up and started wandering around.
+It was like they

-wandering around.
-It was like they all knew each other, stopping along
+all knew each other, stopping along the isle, shaking hands, and

-the isle, shaking hands, and speaking in quick, rough Arabic.
-The best
+speaking in quick, rough Arabic.
+The best was when we landed,

-was when we landed, again as Ramsey had predicted, and they all clapped
+again as Ramsey had predicted, and they all clapped as soon as we

-as soon as we touched the ground, and then immediately jumped up and
+touched the ground, and then immediately jumped up and began unloading

 We had no trouble

 getting though customs, though it took a while.
-Ramsey did have to tell
+Ramsey did have to

-a small fib to the official, denying his Lebanese citizenship so he
+tell a small fib to the official, denying his Lebanese citizenship so he

 would not have to fill out the three hours of paperwork that it would

-have taken to get him out of his required two years of military
+have taken to get him out of his required two years of military service.

 It was about 3:30 am